Yehia-Fahmy/software_challenge/README.md

-My name is Yehia Fahmy and this is my submission for the software training\\
-Started on Sept 22 2021\\
+My name is Yehia Fahmy and this is my submission for the software training, started on Sept 22 2021

 # This package aims to complete the following tasks